A/B testing and Multivariate testing are the two experimental tools which are similar yet different in many aspects.

 How does A/B Testing work?

-There is a lot more to A/B testing; like why to use it?
+There is a lot more to A/B testing; why use it?
 What are its type and more?

 Multivariate testing works similar to A/B testing, but it works on multiple areas of a web page.
 The ultimate goal of multivariate testing is what combinations of the various variables work best than other combinations.
 It works on the broader area of a web page and is more complicated than A/b testing is and works for marketing professionals.